Ivory Coast Travel Information

 The official language of Ivory Coast is French but more than 60 native dialects are spoken.

 There are a variety of health risks prevalent in Ivory Coast, and a yellow fever vaccination is required for entry; immigration officials will check this at the airport.
 Cholera is present in rural areas, and malaria is widespread even in urban areas.
 Typhoid and Hepatitis A vaccinations are also recommended.
 Meningococcal vaccine is recommended for travel between November and June.
-HIV/AIDS is widespread and Dengue Fever can occur, so travellers should pack an effective mosquito repellant.
+HIV/AIDS is widespread and Dengue Fever can occur, so travellers should pack an effective mosquito repellent.
 All water should be sterilised before use, and milk, which is unpasteurised, should be boiled.
-Avoid dairy products and ensure meat is well cooked and eaten hot.
+Travellers should avoid dairy products and ensure meat is well cooked and eaten hot.
 Fruit and vegetables should be cooked and/or peeled before consumption.
 Medical treatment in Abidjan is of reasonable standard, but private care is expensive, and facilities outside the major towns are very limited.
 Medical insurance with provision for repatriation is essential.

 A service charge is usually added to hotel and restaurant bills in Ivory Coast.
 Where it is not, a tip of 10 to 15 percent is acceptable.
 Taxi drivers usually expect 10 percent.